Generative AI Overview: Training, Use Cases & Business Impact

 3. Diffusion Models

-5. Filtering – Responses pass through safety and quality filters.
+5. Filtering: Results pass through safety and quality filters to ensure accuracy.

 Training Generative AI – From Data to Deployment